Learning Outcomes

 Key Term: Shelter Rule

-A person who takes from a bona fide purchaser is protected by the recording act, even if that person has notice of a prior interest.
+A rule providing that anyone who takes from a bona fide purchaser (by sale, gift, devise, or inheritance) takes shelter in the BFP’s status and is protected by the recording act, even if the transferee has notice of a prior interest.

 Effect of Recording